PlanSnapper

 VA loan guidelines (VA Pamphlet 26-7) similarly don't specify a hard minimum square footage.
 The VA Minimum Property Requirements (MPRs) focus on habitability, structural integrity, and safety rather than specific dimensions.
 The VA requires adequate:

 VA appraisers have significant discretion here.
 A 550-square-foot property that meets all functional requirements may pass VA inspection.
+See VA appraisal square footage requirements for the full MPR framework.
 A 900-square-foot property with serious habitability concerns might not.
 The square footage itself is less important than whether the space functions as a complete home.

 USDA minimum square footage requirements